mrndhlovu/react-simple-task-manager/README.md

 ## Description

 A simple to-do task manager built with react, react hooks, scss.
 JWT web tokens is used for authentication and the production version is hosted on an Amazon EC2 instance.
-Used `Let's Encrypt` for an SSL certification while `Nginx` as the reverse proxy.
+Used `Let's Encrypt` for an SSL certification with `Nginx` as the reverse proxy.

 ### Technologies